harrymt/blog/_posts/2016-05-18-sleep-tracking.md

 ## Sleep Cycle - Steps

-There are several steps to complete the integration process, they are as follows:
+These are the steps to complete the integration process:

 0. Make an <a href="//ifttt.com/">IFTTT</a> account.